Understanding Franchise Law in New York

 The process typically involves:

-- FDD Preparation – Drafting or updating your FDD to meet FTC and New York standards
+- FDD Preparation – Drafting or updating your FDD to meet FTC and NY standards

-- Comment Letters – Responding to regulator comments and making revisions
+- Comment Letters – Responding to examiner comments and making revisions

-- Approval and Disclosure – Once registered, you may begin offering franchises in New York
+- Approval & Disclosure – Once registered, you may begin offering franchises in New York

-- Ongoing Compliance – Annual renewals and amendments to maintain active status
+- Ongoing Compliance – Annual renewals and timely amendments keep your registration active

-With the right legal team, this process can be completed efficiently and strategically.
+With the right legal team, this process is efficient and aligned with growth strategy.

 Below are answers to the most common questions about New York franchise registration and FDD compliance.